nikola-bodrozic/react-context/README.md

     - MockingAxios
 ```

-NotesList shows how to mock back end
+NotesList shows how to mock back end using MirageJS

 Component AddUser updates Header using context.